 Steps to ensure your safety

-Every person entering our hospital and clinics is screened for temperature and respiratory illness symptoms.
+Our COVID-19 response ensures that every person entering the hospital and clinics is screened for temperature and respiratory illness symptoms.
 Universal masking is in place for all patients, visitors, and employees.
 Exam rooms and waiting areas receive extra cleanings and we have created physical distancing between patients.

 A knee replacement (also called knee arthroplasty) might be more accurately termed a knee “resurfacing” because only the surface of the bone is actually replaced.
 This provides a smooth and low friction condition in which knee pain and stiffness is relieved and function is restored.

 The team uses a special care plan specifically for joint-replacement patients.
 Every aspect of a patient’s care from pre-admission and surgery to inpatient recovery and outpatient rehabilitation is carefully planned and coordinated to ensure the best patient outcomes.
 Education and preparation before surgery will help set expectations and prepare for a smooth discharge and back to a normal routine.